Access to Cessation Services

 States need to ensure their state regulated private insurance plans, plans offered to state employees and Medicaid programs cover all seven FDA-approved medications and all three forms of counseling that are proven to help smokers quit.
 Additionally, they need to make sure all tobacco users have easy access to these treatments.
-This is especially important for people on Medicaid, who smoke at rates over two times as high as people on private insurance.
+This is especially important for people on Medicaid, who smoke at rates over twice as high as people on private insurance.
 States also need to invest in services that help people quit tobacco use over the phone, called quitlines, at adequate levels.